syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 //Set the richmedia content.

+Stream fileStream = typeof(App).GetTypeInfo().Assembly.GetManifestResourceStream("Sample.Assets.video.mp4");

-PdfRichMediaContent content = new PdfRichMediaContent(@"video.mp4");
+PdfRichMediaContent content = new PdfRichMediaContent(fileStream);

 richMediaAnnotation.Content = content;

 //Create the appearance of the richmedia.

-richMediaAnnotation.Appearance.Normal.Graphics.DrawString("Click here to play video...",new PdfStandardFont(PdfFontFamily.Helvetica,15),PdfBrushes.Blue,new RectangleF(0,0,200,100),new PdfStringFormat(PdfTextAlignment.Center,PdfVerticalAlignment.Middle));
+richMediaAnnotation.Appearance.Normal.Graphics.DrawString("Click here to play video...", new PdfStandardFont(PdfFontFamily.Helvetica, 15), PdfBrushes.Blue, new RectangleF(0, 0, 200, 100), new PdfStringFormat(PdfTextAlignment.Center, PdfVerticalAlignment.Middle));

 //Add the annotation to the page.